FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3b-SPARK_MAX_PID.md

 # SPARK MAX PID

-To use the SPARK MAX PID system, the process is a bit different, but not too complicated.
-The way SPARK MAX PID works is that we create a `CANPIDController` object from the SPARK MAX, and then we assign it a setpoint to reach.
-Then, the onboard controller will do the calculatins to arrive at the setpoint with the loaded constants.
+With the SPARK MAX PID system, the process is a bit different, but not too complicated.
+We first create a `CANPIDController` object from the SPARK MAX motor object, and then we assign it a setpoint to reach.
+Then, the onboard controller will do the calculations to arrive at the setpoint with the loaded constants.
 We will go over this in detail next.
-Go [here](http://www.revrobotics.com/content/sw/max/sw-docs/java/com/revrobotics/CANPIDController.html) to find the documentation.
+Click [here](http://www.revrobotics.com/content/sw/max/sw-docs/java/com/revrobotics/CANPIDController.html) to find the documentation on the `CANPIDController`.

-First, we need to do the same as the `PIDController` implementation and create our constants.
+First, we need to do the same as the `PIDController` implementation by creating our constants.

 ```java
 public final class Constants {